galaxyproject/training-material/faqs/galaxy/datasets_not_downloading_at_all.md

-1.Check to see if pop-ups are blocked by your web browser.
+1. Check to see if pop-ups are blocked by your web browser.
 Where to check can vary by browser and extensions.
-2.Double check your API key, if used.
+2. Double check your API key, if used.
 Go to **User > Preferences > Manage API key.**
-3.Check the sharing/permission status of the Datasets.
+3. Check the sharing/permission status of the Datasets.
 Go to **Dataset > Pencil icon {% icon galaxy-pencil %} > Edit attributes > Permissions.** If you do not see a "Permissions" tab, then you are not the owner of the data.

 Notes: